 Ticks feed only on the blood of amphibians, reptiles, mammals, and birds.
 Ticks are large and have recurved teeth or ridges on the central mouthparts.

 They also have a sensory pit on each of the first pair of legs, which detects stimuli such as heat and carbon dioxide.
 Ticks also have the ability to detect light and dark

 Silverfish are flattened insects that are wide near the head and narrowing toward the rear of the abdomen.
 They are wingless, covered with scales and have long slender

 antennae.
 Silverfish are insects that develop without metamorphosis and have chewing mouthparts.
 They are covered with silvery-gray scales.
 Silverfish normally live in

-moist areas indoors or out, and can be usually found underneath boxes, boards and debris.
+moist areas indoors or outside, and can usually be found underneath boxes, boards, and debris.
 Silverfish feed upon starchy and protein materials such as natural fabrics,

 Fleas are small and wingless insects.
 Adult fleas have piercing sucking mouthparts and feed on the blood of warm blooded animals.
 They have complete metamorphosis.

 Usually the eggs get dropped while the female is on the host, and can take two days to several weeks to hatch.
 Larvae are slender, straw-colored, wormlike creatures.

 They are also legless and have chewing mouthparts.
 They feed on all types of organic debris including the feces of adult fleas that contain partially digested blood.